 So how did this great boulevard and its wealth of historic buildings come about?

-(The State Opera house in the late 19th century.
+(The finished State Opera house in the late 19th century with the new Ring in front of it.
 Image courtesy of the Rijksmuseum)

 Finally, a couple of bits of trivia for you.

-- As mentioned right at the start, the Ring actually consists of a series of Ring streets: the so-called Ringstraßen.
-These are Stubenring, Parkring, Schubertring, Kärtner Ring, Opernring, Burgring, Dr- Karl-Renner-Ring, Universitätsring, and Schottenring.
+As mentioned right at the start, the Ring or Ringstrasse actually consists of a series of Ring streets: the so-called Ringstrassen.
+These are Stubenring, Parkring, Schubertring, Kärntner Ring, Opernring, Burgring, Dr- Karl-Renner-Ring, Universitätsring, and Schottenring.

 (And where the road follows the Danube canal in the northeast, it’s called Franz-Josefs Kai.)

-- The Ringstraßen play a starring role in the movie, Before Sunrise.
-One of the more notable conversations between Jesse and Céline takes place in a tram travelling some four stops around the Ring.
+The boulevard plays a bigger role in the iconic movie, Before Sunrise.
+One of the more notable conversations between protagonists Jesse and Céline takes place in a tram travelling some four stops around the Ring.